 simple and accessible from any device.

 You should always keep these characteristics in mind when creating learning content.
-Precision and simplicity are key to learning success!
+Precision and simplicity are the keys to learning success!

 Here's another reading tip for you: 3 Rules for Creating Learning Bites

-Good content also needs suitable media to achieve the desired learning effect.
-Because not every content suits every medium.
-For example, processes should not be presented as text, but rather through videos or task simulations.
+Good content also requires suitable media to achieve the desired learning effect.
+Because not every content is suitable for every medium.
+For example, processes should not be represented in text but rather rely on videos or task simulations.

-Quizzes are suitable for testing and reviewing the learning content.
+Quizzes are suitable for testing and reviewing learning content.

-Videos under 3 minutes long are ideal for short attention spans.
+Videos under 3 minutes in length are ideal for short attention spans.

-playful learning content, e.g., through gamification, sparks the desire to play.
+playful learning content, e.g., through gamification, stimulates the desire to play.

 Practical examples and real scenarios connect theory and practice.